Q: How long is my concealed carry permit valid?

 A: A concealed carry permit shall automatically become invalid if the holder has not notified the sheriff of the changes within 30 days of the change.

-Possession of a firearm in a vehicle on the premises of any of the above-listed locations is not prohibited so long as the firearm is not removed from the vehicle or brandished while the vehicle is on the premises.
+Possession of a firearm in a vehicle on the premises of any of the below-listed locations is not prohibited so long as the firearm is not removed from the vehicle or brandished while the vehicle is on the premises.
 Carrying a concealed firearm in any location specified above is not a criminal act.
 However, you can be denied access to the premises or may be removed from the premises for doing so.
 If a peace officer is summoned:

 In accordance with Section 571.107 RSMo., you may not carry a concealed weapon in the following places: